-jSparrow is an automated Eclipse PlugIn, which finds and replaces different kinds of threats in Java software systems with a rule based approach.
+jSparrow is an automated Eclipse PlugIn, which finds and replaces different kinds of threats in Java sources with a rule based approach.
+It improves your Java code and transforms it to Java 7/8.

 OUR RELEASE POLICY IS AS FOLLOWS: